swisspost/gateleen/gateleen-queue/README_queue.md

 A batched queue message must contain:

-Note: the non-payload proprieties are took from first queue item.
+Note: non-payload properties are taken from the first queue item.
+Headers are therefore expected to be homogeneous across the batch. `Content-Length` from the base item is removed because the merged payload size differs.

 ```json
 {